allentv/MilestoneProject2/README.md

 * be able to modify settings to suit user requirements
 * have feedback on how well the user is performing
 * have a fun experience while playing
-* be exposed to general Starwars character facts
+* be exposed to general Star Wars character facts

 A wireframe was constructed using balsamique wireframes.
 It can be found  [here](assets/doc/wireframe.pdf).